pawpengaga/pawpengaga/README.md

 - Play piano
 - Making 2d animation
 - Work with Data Structures in Ruby
-- Create programs with Javascript
+- Create with Javascript (React.js)
 - Basic electronics

 ## 📫 How to reach me:
 The only way is by email.
 kotoykm@gmail.com

 *My way is always doing the work passionately*
 > ✨アイ-カツ! アイ-カツ!✨